 COSTA DEL SOL

-We all love to hate the clichéd eye-stinging image of the Costa del Sol, its beaches overrun with sun-starved brits abroad.
-It can therefore be overlooked or often dismissed as a haven for retirees, on-the-run criminals and wannabe footballer´s wives.
-While it´s true there is no smoke without fire, there are also some wonderful genuine places here that are quaint, attractive and well worth surprising your group with a second look.
+We all know the clichéd image of the Costa del Sol, its beaches overrun with sun-starved tourists.
+For this reason it can sometimes be overlooked.
+However, Look a bit further and there are some wonderful, genuine places here that are quaint, attractive and well worth surprising your group with a second look.

 Step inland, or better yet drive your guests there on a 4 by 4 safari to discover the plethora of white villages, drenched in sunlight and nestled in the hills.
 Some conserving their historic charm, others, seemingly lost in the highlands, remain rough and ready olive-farming towns, and hold a special appeal for adventure lovers.
 The most well known is the strikingly pretty Mijas, which offers some great museums, including one dedicated to wine!

 Marbella and its Lamborghini laden luxury marina of Puerto Banus, is the glossiest and most glamourous resort of all.
 A thoroughbred playground for the rich and famous, affluence glitters most intensely along the now infamous golden mile, where luxury hotels, restaurants and star-studded clubs align like diamonds on a bracelet.
 It has a striking setting with its backdrop of the Sierra Blanca Mountains, the sparkling Mediterranean lapping at its shores and a quaint picture-postcard perfect old town teeming with narrow streets and colourful flower boxes.

 Estepona is less developed and slightly more understated than her dazzling neighbour, she retains a cosy, old-fashioned feel and provides some strong accommodation options, for those that like a little breathing space away from the action.